 They ensure that the opinions of patients are gathered on a wide variety of health and social care issues.
 Concerns that they hear form the basis of their campaigns which are targeted at various stakeholders such as parliamentarians, the media, civil servants, other charities and professional bodies.

-They also have a range of booklets and guides for patients and have produced a number of research reports
+They also have a range of booklets and guides for patients and have produced a number of research reports.
+To

-To visit The Patients Association website please click here.
+To visit the website please click here Patients Association.